 Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Adjusting transportation schedules and practices to create social distance between students The School District of Philadelphia is responsible for the busing of students.
 PFPCS will ensure that students who arrive and/or dismiss by parent drop-off/pick up or via SEPTA are scheduled to arrive/dismiss at a time that does not conflict with the busing schedule.
 The School District of Philadelphia is responsible for the busing of students.
 PFPCS will ensure that students who arrive and/or dismiss by parent drop-off/pick up or via SEPTA are scheduled to arrive/dismiss at a time that does not conflict with the busing schedule.
-Corey Dwyer, Principal Staggered entrance and dismissal schedules No Limiting the number of individuals in classrooms and other learning spaces, and interactions between groups of students Under the hybrid model, no more than 50% of students would be present in the building at one time.
-This will allow PFPCS to cap inperson class sizes at 12-15 students.
-All classroom furniture will be spaced at least six feet apart, with sneeze guards around all student desks.
+Michelle Tatom, Director of Health Staggered entrance and dismissal schedules No Limiting the number of individuals in classrooms and other learning spaces, and interactions between groups of students Under the hybrid model, no more than 50% of students would be present in the building at one time.
+This will allow PFPCS to cap inperson class sizes at 15-25 students.
+All classroom furniture will be spaced at least three feet apart, with sneeze guards around all student desks.
 Students will remain in their classrooms throughout the day.
-Under the hybrid model, no more than 50% of students would be present in the building at one time.
-This will allow PFPCS to cap inperson class sizes at 12-15 students.
-All classroom furniture will be spaced at least six feet apart, with sneeze guards around all student desks.
+Under the In-person model, all of the students would be present in the building at one time 3ft apart.
+This will allow PFPCS to cap inperson class sizes at 15-25 students.
+All classroom furniture will be spaced at least three feet apart, with sneeze guards around all student desks.
 Students will remain in their classrooms throughout the day.
-Corey Dwyer, Principal Classroom Environment Checklists No Coordinating with local childcare regarding on site care, transportation protocol changes and, when possible, revised hours of operation or modified schoolyear calendars PFPCS will remain in contact with all of its partners, including the School District of Philadelphia's transportation office, and will provide timely updates as required regarding the school calendar and/or schedule.
+Michelle Tatom, Director of Health Classroom Environment Checklists No Coordinating with local childcare regarding on site care, transportation protocol changes and, when possible, revised hours of operation or modified schoolyear calendars PFPCS will remain in contact with all of its partners, including the School District of Philadelphia's transportation office, and will provide timely updates as required regarding the school calendar and/or schedule.
 PFPCS will remain in contact with all of its partners, including the School District of Philadelphia's transportation office, and will provide timely updates as required regarding the school calendar and/or schedule.
-Corey Dwyer, Principal Partner (including beforecare and aftercare) schedules and pick-up/contact information No
+Michelle Tatom, Director of Health Partner (including before care and aftercare) schedules and pick-up/contact information No